pipelight/doc.pipelight/other_topics/why_detailed.md

    [+] It's easy to reuse pipelines.
 Has logging.

-   [-] Ressource and time consuming for full fledged solution installation and configuration.
+   [-] Resource and time consuming to install and configure a full solution.

 On the automation road, Pipelight comes right after the shell script(1) in term of simplicity, while doing the heavy lift of a CICD ecosystem(3)